Shakira "Confident That Her Innocence Will Be Proven" as She Rejects Tax Fraud Case Settlement - E! Online

 Shakira is continuing to stand her ground amid her legal battle.

-The singer, 45, has rejected prosecutors' offer to settle her tax fraud case and is now closer to heading to trial, Reuters reports.
+The singer, 45, has rejected prosecutors' offer to settle her tax fraud case and is now closer to heading to trial, Reuters reported July 27.

 A rep for Shakira told E!
 News the "Hips Don't Lie" star "has always cooperated and abided by the law, demonstrating impeccable conduct as an individual and a taxpayer, and faithfully following the counsel of PriceWaterhouse Coopers, a prestigious and globally recognized tax firm."
 The rep then said the Spanish Tax Office "continues to violate her rights" and called the case against her "baseless."